hghazli56/eng114_devops/README.md

 - SSH into a VM from another VM: `ssh vagrant@target-ip` - the password you will be prompted for is `vagrant`

+### Ansible ad-hoc commands

+We can run ad-hoc commands through ansible on our nodes from our controller node.

+- `ansible web -a "uname -a"` - Get information from specific node or group

+- `ansible web -a "date"` - Get timezone of specific node or group

+- `ansible web -a "free"` - View free memory of specific node or group

+- Copy file to node: `ansible web -m copy -a "src=/etc/ansible/connection_test.txt dest=home/"`

+### Ansible playbooks

+- We create ansible playbooks in /etc/ansible

+- playbooks are in .yml format(YAML)

+- run `ansible-playbook playbook_name.yml` to activate playbook commands

+- `ansible-playbook playbook_name.yml --syntax-check` - Checks playbook syntax

 ### AWS notes
 - Naming conventions: `eng114_hghazli_<resouce type>`